 A Maillard reaction is a very complex process in which the amino acids and sugars contained in the meat caramelize and chemically change, creating new aromatic compounds that make the taste more intense.

 This process happens on the surface of food, where the heat, which must be above approx. 280 ° F, causes the amino acids and sugars contained in the meat to react with one another.
-The Maillard reaction creates many new chemical compounds and many new tastes, in addition, the surface of the meat becomes appetizingly brown and crispy.
+The Maillard reaction creates many new chemical compounds and many new tastes, in addition, the surface of the meat becomes an appetizingly brown and crispy.
 The whole process with its very special and distinct flavors can greatly influence the taste of a meal.

 How to brown meat